 - 1. Discuss clinical placement with faculty.
 Students should recommend potential sites and request preceptors who could meet their educational needs.
 Preparation in advanced practice roles may require that students be prepared to commute to clinical sites that can offer the needed clinical learning experience. - 2.
 Provide faculty and SON staff with the Clinical Site Request form with potential preceptor's name, CV, credentials, address, telephone number, and fax number.
 Facility contact for student placement, including phone number and email should be included.
-All forms should be submitted by the fifth week of the semester preceding the requested clinical. - 3.
-Understand that clearance to attend clinicals is not complete until student receives the final approval from the School of Nursing Office - 4.
+All forms should be submitted by the fifth week of the semester preceding the requested clinical.

+- 3. Understand that clearance to attend clinicals is not complete until student receives the final approval from the School of Nursing Office - 4.
 Develop goals and objectives for clinical experiences. - 5.
 Coordinate clinical experiences to accommodate preceptor's availability and schedule. - 6.
 Provide preceptor all necessary paperwork to be completed for the semester and clinical faculty contact information during first week of clinical. - 7.
-Provide clinical faculty with clinical hours schedule. - 8.
+Provide clinical faculty with clinical hours schedule, cell phone number, email, and emergency contact information prior to attending clinical site. - 8.
 Maintain on-going communication with clinical faculty member regarding clinical experiences. - 9.
 Maintain accurate clinical logs with preceptor verification. - 10.
 Complete scheduled periodic self-assessments. - 11.
 Be on time, communicate with your preceptor regarding any unavoidable absences or changes to your schedule. - 12.
 Coordinate personal and work schedules to allow successful completion of required clinical hours. - 13.
 Adhere to "dress code" that meets guidelines of clinical setting and the School of Nursing. - 14.
 Provide all required health information, forms, licensures, certifications, and background check information to the school of nursing Administrative Assistant as requested. - 15.
-Wear King University student name badge only when participating in or involved in experiences related to graduate student role. - 16.
-Agree to be responsible for any and all individual costs related to clinical experiences. - 17.
+Wear King University student name badge and School of Nursing lab coat only when participating in or involved in experiences related to graduate student role. - 16.
+Agree to be responsible for any, and all, individual costs related to clinical experiences. - 17.
 Submit of all required clinical paperwork each semester in a timely manner based on specialty concentration and course. - 18.
-Complete any and all additional clinical requirements mandated by clinical agency and submit to school of nursing Administrative Assistant.
+Complete any, and all, additional clinical requirements mandated by clinical agency and submit to School of Nursing Administrative Assistant. - 19.
+Students may have to travel 2-3 hours to clinical sites.